Nemocas/AbstractAlgebra.jl/docs/src/function_field.md

 `Generic.FunctionFieldElement{T}`.
 See the file `src/generic/GenericTypes.jl`
 for details.

+## Abstract types

-Function field types belong to the abstract type `AbstractAlgebra.Field` and their elements to the abstract type `AbstractAlgebra.FieldElem`.
+Function field types belong to the abstract type `Field` and their elements to the abstract type `FieldElem`.

 ## Function field constructors